NCLEX-PN Test Day Survival Guide: What to Expect and How to Stay Calm

 - What would a nurse do first?

-- Is this answer within my scope of practice?
+- Is this within my scope as a practical nurse?

 6. After You Finish: What Happens Next?

-A proctor will walk you out, verify your ID again, and return your belongings.
-You’ll be free to go—whether you answered 85 or 150 questions.
+A proctor will walk you out and return your belongings.

 ⌛ Waiting for Results

-- Quick Results (unofficial) are available through Pearson VUE in 2 business days (for a small fee).
+- Quick Results: Available in 2 business days via Pearson VUE (for a fee)

 7. Emotional Recovery: It’s Okay to Feel Drained

-Taking the NCLEX-PN is mentally exhausting.
+Taking the PN NCLEX exam is no small feat.
 You may feel:

 - Relief